 Over the summer, scientists at MIT debuted a new application for an already groundbreaking technology: an intelligent radar-like system that uses AI and radio waves to see through walls, tracking (and sometimes even identifying) people as they move around.
 Although it isn’t exactly X-ray vision, it’s close, and the researchers think it could be used to help healthcare professionals monitor the sick and elderly without the need for bulky wearable devices.
 One day, it may even be able to control your smart home, tuning your TV to your favorite show when you sit down on the couch.

-The U.S. doesn’t have a national disability history museum, so a group of high school students in Waltham created their own, spending their 11th grade year collecting documents and artifacts that went on view at the Charles River Museum.
-The exhibit aimed to “tell an often-overlooked story” of the history of disability in America, as well as show how perspectives on disability have changed over time.
+The U.S. doesn’t have a national disability history museum, so a group of high school students in Waltham created their own.
+Spending their 11th grade year collecting information and artifacts that went on view at the Charles River Museum, the students built on the legacy of others in the field who have documented these histories.
+The students' exhibit aimed to “tell an often-overlooked story” of the history of disability in America, as well as show how perspectives on disability have changed over time.
 We were incredibly inspired by these young people who saw an issue and took it upon themselves to make a change.

 We all know that the mitochondria is the powerhouse of the cell, but doctors at Beth Israel Deaconess and Boston Children’s Hospitals recently found that the organelle may be able to play another role — helping to repair dying organs that were previously thought to be beyond repair.
 In order to revive an infant’s damaged heart, the physicians injected the muscle with a billion healthy mitochondria, and watched in amazement as the fresh cells swiftly came to the aid of their ailing counterparts.
 Since then, the method has been initially successful in preserving organs for transplant and even minimizing brain damage after a stroke.